 Horses are known for their beautiful, flowing tails.
 Why do they have a tail so unlike other equids?
 And what do they do with it?

 Why do people breed mules?
 What are they useful for?
 Are there any other equine hybrids - and why?
-What makes a mule better than a horse, or worse?
+What makes a mule better or worse than a horse?

 What do you do if your horse bucks?
 Why is he doing it?
 Is he deliberately trying to get you off or not?